Zilliqa/ZIP/zips/zip-19.md

 ...parameters changes here...

-Please note that the above parameters depends heavily on Zilliqa v8.0.0, which will require more observation in mainnet context.
-These above parameters are considered interim.
-If the parameters are off from intial estimate, an follow-up ZIP will be propose to bring it back to parity.
+Please note that the above parameters depends heavily on Zilliqa v8.0.0, which willrequire more observation in mainnet context.
+As such, these above parameters are considered interim.
+If the parameters are off from the estimate, a follow-up ZIP will be propose to bring it back to parity.

 # Contract Specification and Implementation